christopher-besch/homepage/src/articles/07_lvim_in_distrobox/lvim_in_distrobox.md

 ```

 ### Creating the Container
-You first have to create an Arch container using Distrobox.
+First you have to create an Arch container using Distrobox.
 Because LunarVim installs many files in the home directory, you should create such a directory specifically for your Arch container.
 Otherwise your host's home directory would get bloated.
 ```bash